How Much Does a Roof Replacement Cost in 2025?

 Here are some of the most important things to find out and take into account when looking for a roofing contractor:

-- How long have they been in business?
+How long have you been in business?

-- Are they licensed, bonded, and insured?
+Are you licensed, bonded, and insured?

-- Who takes care of the roofing permits?
+Who handles the permits?

-- What are their working times?
+What are your working times?

 DIY vs. Hiring a Professional for Roof Replacement